-Description: Students will learn the accounting cycle, record financial transactions, and prepare financial statements.
-This is the first in a sequence of courses that prepares students for careers in business and college-level accounting.
+Description: Students will learn the accounting cycle, record financial transactions, and prepare financial statements for a service business.
+This course is a comprehensive introduction to basic accounting as the first in a sequence of courses that prepares students for careers in business and college-level accounting.
 Prerequisites: None